 Neither the pitcher nor any other player shall, at any time during the game, be allowed to use any foreign substance upon the ball, the pitching hand or the fingers.
 Under the supervision and control of the umpire, powdered resin may be used to dry the hands.
+Resin bags must remain on the ground near the pitching area.
 The pitcher may wear a sweatband on the pitching arm or tape on the fingers.
 Batting gloves may not be worn on the pitching hand.
 EFFECT: An illegal pitch shall be called on the first offense.
 If the pitcher continues to place a foreign substance on the ball, he should be ejected from the ball game.